 Decision Tree in Machine Learning

 Information Gain:

 To calculate the information gain, we compare the entropy of the original dataset with the weighted average of the entropies of the subsets created by the attribute split.
-The formula for information gain is as follows:
+We need to consider the entropy of the dataset before and after the split.

+Decision Tree in Machine Learning